ESPN BottomLine

-ESPN BottomLine used from August 19, 2018, to present.
+ESPN BottomLine used since August 19, 2018.

 ESPN BottomLine used from June 2014 to August 19, 2018.

 BottomLine is ESPN's lower third sports information ticker.
 It is uniform in design and used on all ESPN networks.
 It displays current sports scores, stats, and headlines in a 'push-then-scroll' format.
 It also serves as a display for urgent information, such as breaking sports news, breaking significant national news from ESPN sister networks ABC and FX, updated scores, a rain delay notification, or the move of a game from one ESPN network to another.
 BottomLine is also used on the TSN channels in Canada and on the Latin American and Brazilean ESPN channels.

 On special occasions, a customized version of the ticker may be used; some examples are Pi Day, in which a Pi symbol is placed next to the ESPN logo, and the 4th of July, when an American flag surrounds the ESPN logo.

 History

 SportsCenter debuted a new graphics package on April 6, 2009, with the "rundown" graphic (shown during the daytime editions) moved to the left side of the screen.
 A new BottomLine was also released that day on ESPN, ESPN2, ESPN Classic, and ESPNU but it was quickly removed and reverted to the old BottomLine (which had been used since April 2003) because of major technical difficulties.
 The new BottomLine was functional during coverage of the 2009 NFL draft and the 2009 NBA Draft, but the issues were fixed and the it eventually returned on July 8 of the same year.
 Yet another redesigned BottomLine was launched at 11 PM ET on June 22, 2014, to coincide with a dramatic redesign of the SportsCenter studio.

 On August 20, 2018, a refreshed BottomLine launched.
 The BottomLine switched to a "flipper" format, used two lines of text, and no longer showed the logos of teams during score updates (though team abbreviations still appeared in the second line of text).
-In addition, the rightmost third of the BottomLine now contains a rotating display of promotions for ESPN, ESPN+ and other Disney programming, which can also be used to display breaking news or program advisories when needed.
+In addition, the rightmost third of the BottomLine now contains a rotating display of promotions for the ESPN family of networks and The Walt Disney Company as a whole, which can also be used to display breaking news or program advisories when needed.